hievalt/folder-monitor/README.md

 "python folderMonitor.py I F"

 I = monitor interval as seconds.
 Interval is optional.
 F = path of folder to be monitored.
-Multiple folder paths will be separated with space (" ").
+Multiple folder paths should be separated with space (" ").